pojntfx/networked-linux-memsync/docs/notes.md

 - Compared to the alternative, which is usually waiting for a significant percentage of the chunks that were not changed before tracking started to be synced first, this can potentially yield a lot of improvements
 - The paper has found an improvement of up to 74% in terms of live migration time/downtime and 43% in terms of the amount of data transferred over the network
 - While such a system was not implemented for r3map, using r3map with such a system would certainly be possible

-### The Memory Hierarchy

-- Memory in computers can be classified based on size, speed, cost and proximity to the CPU
-- Principle of locality: The most frequently accessed data and instructions should be in the closest memory
-- Registers
-  - Closest to the CPU
-  - Very small amount of storage (32-64 bits of data)
-  - Used by the CPU to perform operations
-  - Very high speed, but limited in storage size
-- Cache Memory
-  - Divided into L1, L2 and L3
-  - The higher the level, the larger and less expensive a layer
-  - Buffer for frequently accessed data
-  - Predictive algorithms optimize data usage
-- Main Memory (RAM)
-  - Offers larger capacity than cache but is slower
-  - Stores programs and open files
-- Secondary Storage (SSD/HDD)
-  - Slower but RAM but can store larger amounts of memory
-  - Typically stores the OS etc.
-  - Is persistent (keeps data after power is cut)
-- Tertiary Storage (optical disks, tape)
-  - Slow, but very cheap
-  - Tape: Can store very large amounts of data for relatively long amounts of time
-  - Typically used for archives or physical data transport (e.g. import from personal infrastructure to AWS)
-- Evolution of the hierarchy
-  - Technological advancements continue to blur this clear hierarchy
-  - E.g. NVMe rivals RAM speeds but can store larger amounts of data
-  - This thesis also blurs the hierarchy by exposing e.g. tertiary or secondary storage with the same interfae as main memory

-### Memory Management in Linux

-- Memory management is a crucial part of every operation system - maybe even the whole point of an operating system
-- Creates buffer between applications and physical memory
-- Can provide security guarantees (e.g. only one process can access it's memory)
-- Kernel space
-  - Runs the kernel, kernel extensions, device drivers
-  - Managed by the kernel memory module
-  - Uses slab allocation (groups objects of the same size into caches, speeds up memory allocation, reduces fragmentation of the memory)
-- User space
-  - Applications (and some drivers) store their memory here
-  - Managed through a paging system
-  - Each application has it's own private virtual address space
-  - Virtual address space divided into pages of 4 KB
-  - Pages can be mapped to any "real" location in physical memory

-### Swap Space

-- A portion of the secondary storage is for virtual memory
-- Essential for systems running multiple applications
-- Moves inactive parts of ram to secondary storage to free up space for other processes
-- Implementation in Linux
-  - Linux uses a demand paging system: Memory is only allocated when it is needed
-  - Can be either a swap partition (separate area of the secondary storage) or file (regular file that can be expanded/trucnated)
-  - Swap paritions and files are transparent to use
-  - Kernel uses a LRU algoruithm for deciding which pages
-- Role in hiberation
-  - Before hibernating, the system saves the content of RAM into swap (where it is persistent)
-  - When resuming, memory is read back from swap
-- Role on performance
-  - If swap is used too heavily, since the secondary storage is usually slower than primary memory, it can lead to signficant slowdowns
-  - "Swapiness" can be set for the kernel, which controls how likely the system is to swap memory pages

-### Page Faults

-- Page faults occur when the process tries to access a page not available in primary memory, which ause the OS to swap the required page from secondary storage into primary memory
-- Types
-  - Minor page faults: Page is already in memory, but not linked to the process that needs it
-  - Major page fault: Needs to be loaded from secondary storage
-- The LRU (and simpler clock algorithm) can minimize page faults
-- Techniques for handling page faults
-  - Prefetching: Anticipating future page requests and loading them into memory in advance
-  - Page compression: Compressing inactive pages and storing them in memory pre-emptively (so that less major faults happen)
-- By listening to these page faults, we know when a process wants to access a specific piece of memory
-- We can use this to then pull the chunk of memory from a remote, map it to the address on which the page fault occured, thus only fetching data when it is required
-- Usually, handling page faults is something that the kernel does
-- In the past, this used to be possible from userspace by handling the `SIGSEGV` signal in the process

 ## Planning